rylero/ObjectDetectionCoprocessor/README.md

 - Libraries are configured with RPATH - no need to set `LD_LIBRARY_PATH`
 - The executable will use TensorRT for inference
 - Requires CUDA 12.x (or 11.x+) installed manually

-**Pre-built Engine Support**: If you provide a `.engine` or `.trt` file instead of `.onnx`, the ONNX-to-TensorRT conversion is skipped for faster startup.
+- Pre-built `.engine` or `.trt` files are loaded directly, skipping ONNX-to-TensorRT conversion

 ### Build Options

 - `-DUSE_ONNX_RUNTIME=ON/OFF` - Enable ONNX Runtime backend (default: ON)
 - `-DUSE_TENSORRT=ON/OFF` - Enable TensorRT backend (default: OFF)
 - `-DCMAKE_BUILD_TYPE=Release/Debug` - Build configuration

-**Important**: Only ONE backend can be enabled at a time.
-The backend is compiled into the binary for optimal performance and smaller binary size.

 ---